 Uni students can sometimes claim great tax deductions during their degrees and qualifications if they meet certain criteria.
-In this post we’ll discuss what uni student tax deductions you might be able to claim – and outline some expenses you are not allowed to claim.
+In this post we’ll discuss tax deductions for uni students – and outline some expenses you are not allowed to claim.

 It’s worth noting straight away that in order to claim any kind of tax deduction, you must have earned an income and paid tax to the ATO.
 In general, only taxpayers employed full time who also study subjects directly related to their current work will be eligible to claim uni student tax deductions.

 Studying to improve your current career where you’re already working?
-Self-education expenses can be great tax deductions for university students.
+Self-education expenses can be great tax deductions for uni students.

-The ATO won’t allow tax deductions if the subject of your education is not directly linked to your current employment, therefore to legally claim your self-education expenses as deductions on your tax return, you must meet one of these four eligibility criteria set by the ATO:
+The ATO won’t allow tax deductions if the subject of your education is not directly linked to your current employment.
+To legally claim your self-education expenses as deductions on your tax return, you must meet one of these four eligibility criteria set by the ATO:

 - You’re improving your academic qualifications for the job you already have during your studies